Swami Premananda (guru)

-Prem Kumar (17 November 1951 – 21 February 2011), better known as Swami Premananda, a Sri-Lankan born Indian religious guru and monk who founded the Premananda ashram.
+Prem Kumar (17 November 1951 – 21 February 2011), better known as Swami Premananda, was a Sri-Lankan born Indian religious monk who founded the Premananda ashram.
 He was convicted of multiple counts of rape and a murder in 1997.

 Life and work

-Originally a Tamil from Sri Lanka, Kumar had an ashram and orphanage in his birthplace Matale.
+Originally an Indian Tamil from Sri Lanka, Kumar had an ashram and orphanage in his birthplace Matale.
 During his years in Matale, Sri Lanka he was popularly known as 'Ravi', meaning 'sun', as he had a radiant face.
 He moved to India with his followers in 1983 to escape the Sri Lankan Civil War, bringing with him undocumented Sri Lankan orphans who had been in his care.
 He initially opened an ashram in a rented building in Tiruchirappalli, then moved to Fatimanagar in 1989.
 The ashram there covered 150 acres of land with plantations of flowers, fruit, and teak.
 The ashram served as a shelter for women and orphan children.
 In India, he was fondly called 'Kutti Sai Baba' which means little Sai Baba in Tamil as he had a hairstyle similar to that of Sathya Sai Baba during his early days.
 About 200 people lived in the ashram, most of Sri Lankan origin.
 Branches of the ashram later opened in the UK, Switzerland, Belgium, Mexico, and other countries.